Meghanaraghavendra2000/Dissertation_Project/README.md

-[12:14 pm, 26/6/2026] Pritam Da Writing Ninja: # Healthcare Insurance Fraud Detection through Class Imbalance Handling and Explainable AI
+# Healthcare Insurance Fraud Detection through Class Imbalance Handling and Explainable AI

 ## Overview
 This repository contains the full Python implementation for the dissertation project investigating how class imbalance handling techniques affect SHAP explanation stability in healthcare insurance fraud detection — experimentally testing the explainability-imbalance paradox identified by Zafar and Wu (2026).